 Naming someone else’s child as belonging to an individual of royal descent is a crime.
 Other acts of paternity fraud and misattributed paternity against the royal bloodline are also criminal offenses in Britain.

-5. Extensive paternity fraud researches were conducted between the 1980s and 2000s
+5. Extensive paternity fraud research was conducted between the 1980s and 2000s

 NCBI, Wikipedia

-The mid-1980s through to 1980s saw several researches and studies focused on paternity fraud.
-These studies focused on a massive scope and looked to cover previously understudied areas.
+The mid-1980s through to the 1980s saw several studies focused on paternity fraud.
+The studies focused on a massive scope and looked to cover previously understudied areas.

 Studies during this period relied on a combination of results gotten from genetic testing and DNA fingerprinting.

-6. 1 in 500 British fathers were misidentified prior to DNA testing
+6. 1 in 500 British fathers was misidentified prior to DNA testing

 The Guardian

-The data corroborates information from other studies that refutes the previously held belief of widespread paternity fraud.
+The data corroborates information from other studies that refute the previously held belief of widespread paternity fraud.

 7. A 1990s study ranges paternity fraud in Mexico at 11.8%